physics-archive/vibration-characterization/README.md

 # vibration-characterization
-Hosts the MATLAB scripts I used to perform Fourier Analysis on time-trace vibration data from our lab.
-Noise-sensitive condensed-matter systems lab.
-Our goal was to confirm that the new physics building matched the old one in terms of vibration attenuation.
+MATLAB scripts for spectral analysis on time-trace vibration data.

+Developed and deployed in 2021 for research in a noise-sensitive, condensed-matter systems lab.